Daftpool25/WeatherApp/README.md

 # WeatherApp
 Weather app created in React, which consumes the API provided by OpenWeatherMap.
 Here I applied a routing of the different cities, and actions to watch, create and delete based on the json object obtained in the calls to the API.

+The aesthetic is based on PANTONE cards, so I used a palette of pastel colors throughout the app.
+In addition to being responsive and being able to apply filters to order the cards, they change the image according to the current weather in the city.
+You can access more details about the top by clicking each card.

 ## Deployed in: https://cerulean-rugelach-a0ee7f.netlify.app/